How to Install/Update OpenSSL on Ubuntu Machine

 Step 4: Compile OpenSSL

-Navigate extract directory and build the software by checking all dependencies on Ubuntu system by using config command.
+Navigate the extract directory and build the software by checking all dependencies on the Ubuntu system by using the config command.

 #cd <OpenSSL_File> #sudo ./config

-make command is used to build the OpenSSL, make test command to check the correctness of the functionality of OpenSSL and make install command is used to copy the built program and other dependencies of OpenSSL to the defined directory.
+make command is used to build the OpenSSL, the make test command to check the correctness of OpenSSL's functionality, and the make install command is used to copy the built program and other dependencies of OpenSSL to the defined directory.

 $make $make test $make install

-Restart Ubuntu machine after successfully run above-mentioned commands and again check the version of OpenSSL by using below command.
+After successfully running the above-mentioned commands, restart the Ubuntu machine and again check the version of OpenSSL by using the below command.

 If OpenSSL is installed properly, it will show the version number of updated OpenSSL.